pip-services/pip-services-docs/content/en/node/couchbase/persistence/couchbase_persistence.md

 #### convertToPublic
-Converts an object's value from internal to public format.
+Converts an objecc  from internal to public format.

 > `protected` convertToPublic(value: any): any